Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 Crocodile Cave (Gua Buaya)

 The Crocodile Cave (Gua Buaya) is a hole in a limestone cliff that is wide enough for speedboats to drive through.
-Named after the crocodile-shaped rock that adorn the entrance to it, the Crocodile Cave shelters a number of bats, too, like the Bat Cave.
-I read somewhere that it’s called Crocodile Cave because there used to be crocodiles here but I’m not sure how accurate it is.
+Named after the crocodile-shaped rock that adorns the entrance to it, the Crocodile Cave shelters a number of bats too.
+I read somewhere that it’s called Crocodile Cave because there used to be crocodiles here, but I’m not sure how accurate it is.

 Approaching Crocodile Cave